MrDesjardins/realtimepixel/readme.md

 # Production Release

 The production build uses the `docker-compose.yml` configuration without the development configuration `docker-compose.override.yml` and with the `docker-compose.production.yml`.
+In a nutshell, production leverage the multi-stage and when there is the `NODE_ENV=production` environment variable will not use local mounting and will host file the static files on Nginx instead of the SolidJS Node server.

 ## Step 1: Environment Variables

-The `.env` file needs to be changed with production values.
+The `.env` file needs to be changed with a `production` value.

 ## Step 2: Build and Up